 Bu even more so than sitting, I HATED the car.
 Hated it.
 So I didn’t go places.
 I stopped eating meals out because not only would the car ride be awful, we could only go to restaurants with high-top tables so I could stand throughout the meal.

-When we’d drive anywhere I couldn’t be the driver because I’d need to be constantly moving.
-And no matter how much I squirmed and writhed around, we’d have to stop frequently so I could get out and move around and stretch and feel like I was escaping the hated car for a while.
+When we’d go anywhere I couldn’t be the driver because I’d need to lay flat or be constantly moving.
+And no matter how much I squirmed and writhed around, we’d have to stop frequently so I could get out and move and stretch and feel like I was escaping the hated car for a while.

 I hated the car.